supreethaR7/Melanoma-detection-project-/README.md

 s.
 Train the model for ~30 epochs

 t.
 Write your findings after the model fit, see if the issues are resolved or not?

+## Conclusions

+The problem of overfitting and underfitting was solved and the model was well trained for predictions.
+Data augmentation, outliers, and class equalization were found to be useful in improving model performance in this case.

+## Technologies Used

+a.
+Keras

+b.
+TensorFlow

+c.
+Python 3

+d.
+Pandas, Numpy, Matplotlib, Augmentor